pnp/sp-dev-fx-webparts/samples/react-taxonomypicker-panel/README.md

 - Navigate to the file 'src/webparts/components/ReactTaxonomyPickerpanel.tsx'

-- In the RENDER method of the webpart, a custom taxonomy picker component is used.
+- In the RENDER method of the web part, a custom taxonomy picker component is used.
 Please replace the "TermSetId" property with the desired term set id in your tenant.

 - in the command line run:
   - `npm install`